 Suraj Mal built the Jawahar Burj and Fateh Burj inside the fort to commemorate his victories over the Mughals and the British.
 There is an Ashtadhatu (eight-metal) gateway, having paintings of huge elephants.
 Because of all these above mentioned qualities and features the Lohagarh fort was able to thwart many British attacks.
 The British laid siege to the Lohagarh fort four times but had to raise the siege on all occasions.

 The fort is surrounded by two massive earthen ramparts, each encircled by a mot, the mud walls were so thick that all missiles were absorbed and the inner fort remained intact.
 The moats were 150 feet wide in part and up to 50 feet deep.
-The moat was previously filled with water to ward off the enemy attacks.
+The moat was previously filled with water to ward off the enemy attacks as well as keep the castle cool during summers acting like a refrigerator.

 The sandy ramparts were strengthened by sandy battlements, thus the enemy guns proved of no avail.
 The entrance to the fort from the north over an ancient brick and stone bridge with pointed arches and through the Assaldati Gate.
 On either side of the gate are fading murals of elephants.
 Lohagarh Fort in Rajasthan India was surrounded and protected by deep moats, and there is a legend associated with the moats, stating that the fort would fall only when a crocodile swallowed up all the water of the moats.